Contact

 - Slow performance - Check CPU frequency governor, thermal throttling, swap configuration, and running processes

-- Storage corruption - Always suspect cheap/counterfeit microSD cards, try known-good media
+- Storage corruption - Always suspect cheap or counterfeit microSD cards, and try known-good media

 Community support resources